 The governor has proposed numerous reforms, including in the area of pensions.
-The state employees' retirement system has a 76.5% funded ratio as of Jan.
-1, 2010, and the teachers' retirement system a weaker 63%.
 The Commonwealth is responsible for the pension benefits of not only commonwealth employees but also teachers statewide.
 To avoid a large increase in the annual contribution for pensions in the fiscal 2012 budget, the schedule for amortizing the unfunded liability has been extended from 2025 to 2040.